JaredRiceSr/GoAsteroid/README.md

 ## Asteroid Roadmap To Production

-In no particular order, Asteroid strives to:
+In no particular order, we are currently developing in the following areas:

-- Deterministic execution (85% Done)
+- Operate with deterministic execution (85% Done)
 - Balance legibility, security and the overall safety of using Asteroid in production.
 (35% Done)
 - Follow other OOP Languages with more features.
 (75% Done)
 - Easy to learn (90% Done)